tygedavis/gandertwosum/README.md

 # GanderSum

+## About
+GanderSum is a simple sum calculator for two numbers.
+It is a full stack app.

+The front end is built using React and TypeScript.
+Unit tests are performed using Enzyme.

+The back end is built using NodeJS, TypeScript, and Express.
+Unit tests are performed using Jest.

 ## Instructions for local instalation
 * Clone this repository
 * In one terminal, cd into /app and run `npm run start`